sapcc/tenso/README.md

 ## Usage

 Build with `make`, install with `make install` or `docker build`.
-Run without any arguments.
-The following environment variables are understood:
+Run without a single argument, either "api" or "worker", to select whether to expose the HTTP API or run the background worker jobs.
+The following environment variables are understood by both API and worker:

 | Variable | Default | Explanation |
 | -------- | ------- | ----------- |